lcorrealopes/home/index.md

 ## About Me

 I am a mathematician.
 I spent my time as a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.
+I completed my PhD in April 2026.

 ## News